Flag of ECOWAS

 The Flag of the Economic Community of West African States (ECOWAS) is the flag of ECOWAS, a political and economic union of twelve countries in West Africa.
 The flag was adopted in 1975.

 Design

 The flag features a white background with the ECOWAS emblem centered on it.
-The emblem consists of a stylized depiction of a drum and a circular motif, along with the inscriptions “ECOWAS” at the bottom and “CEDEAO” (the French acronym) at the top, The flag’s proportion is typically 2:3.
+The emblem consists of a stylized depiction of a drum and a circular motif, along with the inscriptions “ECOWAS” at the bottom and “CEDEAO” (the French and Portuguese acronym) at the top, The flag’s proportion is typically 2:3.
 In 2024, the military governments of Niger, Burkina Faso, and Mali jointly announced their withdrawal from the bloc, despite this, they're still highlighted on the flag and seal of the union.